 What to Eat with Pesto

-This dip/sauce is very versatile and you could use it in so many ways.
+One of my favorite things about this dip/sauce is it is very versatile and you could use it in so many ways.
 I find if I make a batch with no specific plan, it is always used up by the end of the week!

 Here are some ideas: